Arithmetic geometry of toric varieties. Metrics, measures and heights: Monge-Amp ere measures

 \section{Monge-Amp\`ere measures}

 Let $f\colon C\to \R$ be a concave function of class~$\cC^{2}$ on an open convex set $C\subset \R^{n}$.
-Its {Hessian matrix} is a non-positive definite matrix which quantifies the curvature of $f$ at the point $u$.
+Its {Hessian matrix} is a negative semi-definite matrix which quantifies the curvature of $f$ at the point $u$.
 The {real Monge-Amp\`ere operator} is defined as $(-1)^{n}$ times the determinant of this matrix.
 This notion can be extended as a measure to the case of an arbitrary concave function.
 A good reference for Monge-Amp\`ere measures is~\cite{MR0454331}.